Liqwid-Labs/agora/agora/Agora/Effect/README.md

 > [Plutonomicon/plutarch](https://github.com/Plutonomicon/plutarch/tree/master/docs)
 > repository.
 Well, except `PTryFrom`...

-## Effect Validator Boilderplate
+## Effect Validator Boilerplate

-In Agora, Effects can be built with given `makeEffect` function.
+In Agora, Effects can be built with the given `makeEffect` function.
 This function is a simple boilderplate that checks for correct handling of GAT, leaving effect creator only with the effect logic itself.